Bintaro Jaya

 Bintaro Jaya is a planned township located in Greater Jakarta, Indonesia.
 It is developed by PT Jaya Real Property Tbk (formerly PT Bintaro Jaya).
 The development of the township began within South Jakarta in 1979 and is expanded further to South Tangerang in Banten province.
 The township is built as a satellite city for Jakarta, with a total land area of about 1000 hectares.
 The name Bintaro is derived from the Bintaro Village, which also takes the name of Bintaro plant (Cerbera manghas), whereas Jaya came from the name of the developer.
+Bintaro Jaya along with Bumi Serpong Damai (BSD) is one of the largest township in Indonesia.